 - Encouraging early reporting of muscular-skeletal injury symptoms.
 This can improve the job assessment process and prevent or slow the development of RSIs and work injury claims.

 - Implementing solutions.
 Employers should constantly look out for ways to reduce or eliminate workplace musculoskeletal disorders resulting from repetitive motion injuries.

-If you suffer a repetitive-motion injury at work in the Atlanta area, safeguard your rights and explore your compensation options.
+If you suffer a repetitive-motion injury at work in Georgia, safeguard your rights and explore your compensation options.
 Take advantage of a free case evaluation to determine if an attorney can help maximize your compensation for your injuries.
 The workers’ comp attorneys at Hasner Law can help.
-Contact us at (678) 888-4878 or through our online contact form.

 For more information, please contact the Atlanta workers’ compensation law firm of Hasner Law P.C. at our nearest location to schedule a free consultation today.

 We serve in Fulton County, Chatham County, and its surrounding areas: